kyverno/kyverno/README.md

     image: "nginx:latest"
 ```

-This pod is allowed.
+This pod configuration is compliant with the policy rules, and not blocked.
 Clean up by deleting all cluster policies:

 ```console
 kubectl delete cpol --all